Assess a patient's need for pain control

 Regular clinic visits

-Toxicology testing (generally urine or oral fluid)
+Toxicology testing (generally urine)

 Prescription drug monitoring program (PDMP) checks